The American Medical Women’s Association advocates to bring under-addressed issues to the forefront of the national agenda. Join our initiatives now.

 AMWA is a participant of National Physician Suicide Awareness (NPSA) Day, an initiative founded by the Council of Residency Directors (CORD) in Emergency Medicine.
 Learn more about NPSA Day in this 9 minute podcast.

-To raise awareness on September 17, AMWA will host an annual Twitter #Light4Docs campaign to encourage physicians, students, and supporters worldwide to light candles that will help to raise awareness of physician suicide.
-In addition, AMWA will launch a Shining a Light campaign to highlight the work of women physicians in this area.
-We encourage you to highlight the work of leaders in your community.
+To raise awareness on September 17, AMWA hosts an annual Twitter #Light4Docs campaign to encourage physicians, students, and supporters worldwide to light candles that will help to raise awareness of physician suicide.
+In 2019, AMWA launched a Shining a Light campaign to highlight the work of women physicians in this area.
+This year’s Shining a Light campaign highlights the work of two organizations, the Physician Support Line and the Dr. Lorna Breen Heroes Foundation.

 All the darkness in the world cannot extinguish the light of a single candle. — St. Francis of Assisi